 After dinner, we settle around the fireplace, silence is the order of the evening.
 Dasha and I hand around bowls of cobbler, as the fire dies, our girls wander off to bed.

 Dasha and I are up early, get coffee started, make pots of tea, warm the oven and lay out a dozen and a half eggs.
-She starts the blini mix, which are merely thin pancakes, Russian crepes.
+She starts the blini mix, which are merely thin pancakes, not as thin as crepes.

 Girls wander in, coffee and a starter of blini with sour cream and caviar.
 I’m whisking egg yolks in a pan sitting over hot water, add melted butter until it’s the consistency I want, sprinkle just a hint of nutmeg and salt.

 Dasha is poaching eggs, the fish left from last night is nice and toasty.
 A trout filet, poached egg on top, couple spoons of hollandaise.

 Amaya, “Cripes, Daphne, where did you come up with this, it is divine.”

 “I got it from Brennans’s in New Orleans, they call it Eggs St. Charles.
 Breakfast at Brennan’s is a local tradition, they recommend you take at least an hour and a half.
 They bring out courses slowly on purpose, in between enjoy a Bloody Mary or two, or a Milk Punch, milk, brandy, vanilla, shake until frothy, sprinkle nutmeg on top.
 You can use bourbon or rum instead of brandy, depending on preference.”

 Amaya, “Guess we don’t have that here, I want one when get home.”

 Dasha, “I like nootmaig, sound like aignog Christmas drink.”